davefm95/aalx-system_engineering-devops/0x02-shell_redirections/README.md

 20.The 20-hiago script Create a script that removes all letters c and C from input.
 21.The 21-reverse script Write a script that reverse its input 22.The 22-users_and_homes script Write a script that displays all users and their home directories, sorted by users.
+23.The 100-empty_casks script prints the names of empty files and directories withiut file path